RHCSA/RHCSA.github.io/contents/06- Deploy, configure, and maintain systems/05- Install and update software packages from Red Hat Network, a remote repository, or from the local file system.md

+## 05- Install and update software packages from Red Hat Network, a remote repository, or from the local file system:

 The RHCSA exam topic **"Install and update software packages from Red Hat Network, a remote repository, or from the local file system"** involves managing software on a RHEL system using the **`yum`** or **`dnf`** package manager.
 You need to know how to install, update, and manage software packages from different sources like the Red Hat repositories, third-party repositories, or local package files.

 ---